 Do you suspect a domestic helper is being overworked, underfed, not paid, or even abused?
 Here’s expert advice on the steps you can take to help her

-In this series on foreign domestic workers’ rights, Karien van Ditzhuijzen from HOME talks us through important aspects of hiring, managing and looking after your helper.
+In this ongoing series on foreign domestic workers’ rights, Karien van Ditzhuijzen from HOME talks us through important aspects of hiring, managing and looking after your helper.
 Today, her tips on how you can assist other helpers you suspect are being abused or denied their basic rights.

 It’s an all-too-common post we see on Facebook: